Shrimp of the woods look like strange white popcorn balls that crawl out of the earth. They're a great mushroom to know, and easy to identify.

 Aborted forms=Carpophoroids

-Something occurs between the honeys and entolomas, and it causes mushrooms to "abort" themselves and change their shape from a typical looking mushroom with a stem, cap and gills, to the funky popcorn ball shown in the pictures here that are firm to the touch when fresh, and lacking gills of any kind, with the true name of the aborted form being a carpophoroid.
+Something occurs between the honeys and entolomas, causing the mushrooms to "abort" themselves and change their shape from a typical looking mushroom with a stem, cap and gills, to the funky popcorn ball shown in the pictures here.

 Tom says that originally aborted entolomas were thought to be entolomas forced by the honey mushrooms to form the corpophoroids, but now, through new research that he and his students have done, they've deduced that the mushrooms we're eating are actually aborted honey mushrooms, so the name aborted entoloma is technically incorrect.

-This is just another reason why I think we should adopt "shrimp of the woods", as a common name, in my opinion.
-Read the full article here at: Tom Volk's Page
+Personally, I think we should adopt "shrimp of the woods", as a common name, a nod to Tom Volk.
+His excellent article on the mushrooms is at Tom Volk's Page

 Clean as you harvest

-Entolomas are notoriously dirty, which is no surprise since they often grow directly on the ground—if you grew that way, you'd be dirty too.
-So, if you don't want a gritty meal, pick clean.
-Here's what I do: pick up the mushroom, and cut away any dirt from the base of every mushroom as you pick—every. single. one.
+Entolomas are notoriously dirty, which is no surprise since they often grow directly on the ground.
+If you don't want a gritty meal, pick clean.
+Here's what I do: pick up the mushroom, and cut away any dirt from the base of every mushroom as you pick each mushroom.

-A little extra work in the field will save you time, and unpleasantness in the kitchen.
-Entolomas are full of nooks and crannies, and just one dirty one can muck up your whole collection.
-Don't be afraid to cut any large or particularly crenulated ones in half in the field to clean them, if you think it will help.
+A little extra work in the field will save you time.
+Entolomas are full of nooks and crannies and just one dirty one can ruin the whole collection.
+Cut any large or particularly crenulated ones in half in the field to clean them.

 The mushrooms often have a divet in the top, and if dirty mushrooms are put on top of them in a basket or bag, they will be much harder to clean, and they'll make all your other mushrooms dirty too.